- Off road parking

 About the location

 Denbigh 4 miles; Mold 12 miles; Chester 25 miles.

-The small village of Bodfari is peacefully located in the lovely Vale of Clwyd, beneath the imposing Clwydian Hill Range.
-Steeped in history, the village has taken on many roles, such as a Celtic camp in 500 BC and a Roman Encampment, while the original Church of St Stephen pre-dates the Norman Conquest.
+The small village of Bodfari is peacefully located in the lovely Vale of Clwyd, in an Area of Outstanding Natural Beauty, beneath the imposing Clwydian Hill Range.
+Steeped in history, the village has taken on many roles, such as a Celtic camp in 500 BC and a Roman encampment, while the original Church of St Stephen pre-dates the Norman Conquest.
 Today, this pleasant village is home to a local shop, whilst the surrounding area boasts a range of good country pubs and eateries.
-The Offa's Dyke Pathway is easily accessible and the ancient market town of Denbigh, with its celebrated 13th Century Castle and pretty streets littered with shops, pubs and restaurants, is just 4 miles away.
-Endless, beautiful countryside surrounds this lovely area, which offers excellent walking, cycling, fishing, nature and bird watching opportunities.
+The Offa's Dyke Pathway is easily accessible and the ancient market town of Denbigh, with its celebrated 13th century castle and pretty streets littered with shops, pubs and restaurants, is just 4 miles away.
+Endless, beautiful countryside surrounds this lovely area, which offers excellent walking, cycling, fishing, and nature and bird watching opportunities.
 This is a wonderful base from which to explore the whole of North Wales and the Roman City of Chester.